 Plagiarism at UNSW is using the words or ideas of others and passing them off as your own.
 Plagiarism is a type of intellectual theft.

-Plagiarism can take many forms, from deliberate cheating to accidentally copying from a source without acknowledgement Consequently, whenever you use the words or ideas of another person in your work, you must acknowledge where they came from.
+Plagiarism can take many forms, from deliberate cheating to accidentally copying from a source without acknowledgement.
+Consequently, whenever you use the words or ideas of another person in your work, you must acknowledge where they came from.

 It's important to know what plagiarism is, and what form it takes (some common types of plagiarism are listed here).
 It's also important to know how plagiarism happens.
 The final step is to develop effective academic skills.
 Many students who plagiarise do so unintentionally, often because they don't have the academic skills to avoid over-reliance on the work of others or because they aren't sure what constitutes plagiarism.
-So, it's important to take every opportunity to develop your academic skills.
+So it's important to take every opportunity to develop your academic skills.

-Plagiarism is unethical for three reasons.
+Plagiarism is unethical for three reasons:

 No doubt some students do cheat.
 They deliberately take the results of other people’s hard work, use it to gain credit for themselves, and learn little or nothing in the process.
-But most cases of plagiarism are accidental, and could be avoided if students become more conscious of their own writing and research practices.
+But most cases of plagiarism are accidental and could be avoided if students became more conscious of their own writing and research practices.
 Most students who plagiarise do so unintentionally, usually because they don't have the skills to avoid over-reliance on the work of others or because they aren't sure what constitutes plagiarism.
 Both intentional AND unintentional plagiarism are violations of UNSW Plagiarism Policy (PDF).